Wellspring-Fellowship/ChurchHymnal/posts/2015-05-09-there-is-power-in-the-blood.markdown

 There is pow'r, power, wonder-working power
 In the precious blood of the Lamb

+Would you do service
+for Jesus your King?
+There's pow'r in the blood, power in the blood
+Would you live daily His praises to sing?
+There's wonderful pow'r in the blood

 (Refrain)
 There is pow'r, power, wonder-working power
 In the blood (in the blood) of the Lamb (of the Lamb)